If you notice a discrepancy in your timesheet, you can make the necessary corrections if your employer allows it.

 Add or edit a clock in or out time

 Edit the clock in or out time if you need to correct an error, or if you forgot to clock in or out.

 - Click the cell that corresponds to the in or out time.

 - Add or edit the time.
 Use “a” for A.M. and “p” for P.M.

 For example, enter 8:45a for 8:45 A.M.

 Add or edit time entry details

-The time sheet entry details contain optional information, such as:
+The timesheet entry details contains optional information, such as:

-To change any of this information, hover your pointer over the details cell, then click an item to make changes.
+To change any of this information, hover over the Details column of the timesheet, then click to make changes.